DATA2002/data/README.md

 ### Cereal data

-Datafile Name: Cereals
-Datafile Subjects: Food , Health
-Story Names: Healthy Breakfast
-Reference: Data available at many grocery stores
-Authorization: free use
-Description: Data on several variable of different brands of cereal.
+Data on several variable of different brands of cereal.

 A value of -1 for nutrients indicates a missing observation.

 Number of cases: 77

 Variable Names:

   1. Name: Name of cereal